 Facing a temporary downturn, the market is ripe for innovation while businesses in Alberta are hungry for new opportunities.
 Already, the province is bouncing back with better employment numbers for many groups.
 The Conference Board of Canada forecasts a solid rebound for the province through 2020.

 Alberta is full of business opportunities for small businesses seeking other types of short-term funding from alternative funders.
 Another stopgap solution we provide is bridge funding.
-This is a small short-term business loan provided to businesses that need money for emergency repairs, equipment, operation costs flow.
+This is small short-term business funding provided to businesses that need money for emergency repairs, equipment, operation costs flow.
 It can also be used to take advantage of small business opportunities, such as buying discounted inventory or tools for an upcoming busy season.

 Also known as gap financing, bridge funding helps fill the gap between your regular payments.
 Not only is bridge funding low risk, easy to attain, fast, and flexible, but it can help you build your credit.